amaro900217/nvm_PHP/README.md

 # nvmPHP - Node.js Version Manager for PHP

-A powerful PHP library that allows you to manage Node.js installations directly from PHP, similar to nvm but written in PHP.
+A PHP library that allows you to manage portable Node.js installations directly from PHP, similar to nvm but written in PHP.
+It allows you to use node in your project as a developer dependency for various tasks.

 ## 🚀 Features